betty-van/100-days-of-code/r1-log.md

 ## Day 37: 11-26-19
   - Using CSS to style the chat app, using Grid, Google Fonts, flexbox, not done yet.
+  - Finished app with a decent UI, not responsive, but will worry about that in the future.

 ## Day 38: 11-27-19